quiltdata/quilt/api/python/metadata_service/README.md

 metadata_service.setup("armand-dotquilt-dev")
 ```

-This will create the Athena table/view.
+This will create the Athena table/view and recover partitions.
 By default, we use the Glue database `default`, but that can be changed via the `db_name` argument. `setup()` check if the database and tables already exist and does nothing except recover partitions if they do.

 You can then run a SQL query via: